-Should your child not be able to remove their earring, the teacher will conduct a risk assessment of the lesson and your child may have to miss an activity to maintain safe practice.
+Should your child not be able to remove their earring, the teacher will conduct a risk assessment of the lesson and your child may have to miss an activity to maintain safe practice - tape will not be used to cover earrings.
 All earrings must be small, flat studs.